makehumancommunity/makehuman-plugin-for-blender/makehuman/1_mhapi/README.md

 In the following, "G.app.mhapi" has been excluded.
 So "internals" actually means "G.app.mhapi.internals".

+## assets

+These are calls related to reading, parsing and manipulating assets.

+**openAssetFile(path, strip = False)**

+This opens an asset file and returns an [assetInfo.md](assetInfo) dict.
+If strip is set to True, the raw data is excluded from the dict.

 ## internals

 These are calls which you would normally not need to make.
 They give you low-level access to internal MakeHuman objects.
 In most cases